 - Find out the inside news on the labour movement and your Labor Party.

-All Branches within a federal electorate send delegates to their Electorate Council.
+All Branches within a federal electorate send delegates to their Federal Electorate Campaign Committee.
 Delegates are elected each year at the Sub-branch Annual General Meeting.

 Electorate Councils meet regularly to consider motions passed by Branches, to hear reports from local Members of Parliament, to help the recruitment of new members by Branches, and to campaign for the ALP.
 The Electorate Council also elects delegates to State Executive.